 I love that last point — be a “change-agent” for your customer.
 I encourage my team to do just that.
 We implement rebate management systems into building materials distributors.
 And we aim to be change agents for our customers (you — the building materials distributor).

-In fact, we’ve helped many of the larger building materials distributors like AD, Travis Perkins, Wolseley and others to change a small but strategic part of their operations — rebate management.
+In fact, we’ve helped many of the larger building and construction distributors like AD, Travis Perkins, Wolseley and others to change a small but strategic part of their operations — rebate management.
 We’ve helped them to get a grip on managing rebates to the extent that they not only claim what they are owed, but can really work rebate deals in a way that helps them buy and sell smarter in order to grow their business.

 So what impact can we have on your sales team?

 As Mark and Carlos will tell you — good solid sales training will definitely help.
 But a well-trained sales team is only as good as the information that they have to work with.